 As you may know, the number of universities conducting and disseminating research on psilocybin and other psychedelics continues to increase.
 Mainstream media channels are now frequently reporting on different facets of the plant medicine movement.

-A big part of our job as facilitators is to temper expectations.
+A big part of our role as facilitators is to temper expectations.
 The more we expect from the psychedelic experience, the more disappointment we will face.
 Disillusionment is an important part of the path, and it’s better to start popping the bubble of false hopes as soon as possible.

 We're going through major shifts as a species and as a planet.
 Some of us are waking up to the stark, and sometimes overwhelmingly sad and cold reality of living in a late-stage capitalist society.
 The system operates like a machine and makes us feel like robots and cogs.
 Almost everything in our modern world is designed to increase the velocity and size of financial transactions.
 Human happiness seems to not be a priority in many ways.